Updated July 6, 2023

 Now let’s see what a parameters file in JMeter is as follows.

 JMeter, an open-source load testing instrument, has a component that permits you to utilize outer informational collections in a CSV design.
-This component is known as the “CSV Data Set Config.”
-The CSV Data Set Config is utilized to peruse lines from a record and divide them into factors.
+The component used to read lines from a file and split them into variables is called the “CSV Data Set Config.”
 For example, the Test Plan contains one Thread Group.
-This external way to implement the parameterization in JMeter if we want to handle some repeated scenario or we can say that if we want to handle a large amount of data.
+This external way to implement the parameterization in JMeter if we want to handle some repeated scenario, or we can say that if we want to handle a large amount of data.

 Now let’s see what database parameters in JMeter are as follows.